DreamCloud-Project/AMALTHEA-SimGrid/README.md

 e simulations, simulation reports are generated as mentioned in 2nd point, and Vite visualization tool displays the temporal output of the framework.
 To properly compile and run the simulation, you will need to install the xerces library (http://xerces.apache.org/xerces-c/install-3.html).
 Before launching Compile_and_Execute.sh, you will need to check the paths in the files : Makefile and Compile_and_Execute.sh.
----In the file "Makefile", set the following variables accordingly:
+	* In the file "Makefile", set the following variables accordingly:
       XERCES_DIR = /usr/local/xercesc311 : set the location of the xerces according to your system INSTALL_PATH = /usr/local/simgrid_dev : set the location of simgrid according to your system

---In the Compile_and_Ecxecute.sh, set the following variables accordingly:
-     export LD_LIBRARY_PATH=/usr/local/simgrid_dev/lib/ : set the location of the simgrid library according to your system
+	*In the Compile_and_Ecxecute.sh, set the following variables accordingly: export LD_LIBRARY_PATH=/usr/local/simgrid_dev/lib/ : set the location of the simgrid library according to your system

 ## Details of the simulation